Katie Hopper

 What motivated you to become a teacher?

 I became a teacher because I wanted to be surrounded by people eager to learn: to explore new ideas, to learn new skills, to ask questions, and to be surprised.
 Pairing this desire with teaching English, particularly to Middle School students, seemed perfect.
 In the process of offering students new texts to read and explore is exciting, as you search endlessly for the perfect way to engage them or the book that will finally grab them.
 As an obsessive reader, I know the joy of finding a book that speaks to you or helps you to discover something new.
 Being able to help students at an age when they are searching and exploring their identities to find books that resonate for them is priceless.
-Teaching writing has similar rewards, as you give them them the opportunities and the tools to express their own thoughts.
+Teaching writing has similar rewards, as you give them the opportunities and the tools to express their own thoughts.
 I have been allowed to read such personal, powerful work by people who have only lived twelve to fourteen years.
 I am so grateful.
 My goals as a teacher include always being open to new ideas, learning from the people that I teach, and pushing myself to explore new ways of engaging my students.

 What excites you about teaching Middle School language arts?